MuseTag/musetag.github.io/99-specifications.md

 - `.Version(version)`: Specifies the version of the associated section.
 - `.Pov`: Indicates that the narrative follows the point of view of the entity.

+**Global modifier aggregation:**
+By default, global modifiers are cumulative: each occurrence adds information to the entity, rather than replacing previous values.
+Only modifiers explicitly defined as unique (such as `.Status` or `.Version`) replace previous values.
 Example usage:
 ```markplot
 @@Jules.Character.Pov[looked at] @@Paris.Place.